Wooden Privacy Fence

 Curved Section of Fence

 At the end of Saturday, as anticipated, I would need to purchase another 15 pickets to complete the job.
-On Sunday morning, I grabbed a fast food breakfast and picked up the remaining pickets.
-After they were installed, I had one remaining task to do:
+On Sunday morning, I grabbed a fast food breakfast and picked up the remaining pickets from the lumber yard.
+After the last few pickets were attached, I had one remaining task: Cut the tops of each post and install the post caps.

 Cutting Galvanized Fence Posts

-I removed the loosely placed temporary post caps from each post and measured down approximately 5" from the top of the nearest fence picket and made a mark on each post using a carpenter's pencil.
+I removed the loosely placed temporary post caps from each post, then measured down from the top of the nearest fence picket (5 inches) and made a mark on each post using a carpenter's pencil.
 I attached a metal-cutting blade to my reciprocating saw (Sawzall) and cut each post.
-Then, I reattached the post caps and permanently tapped them down onto the posts with a hammer.
+Then, I reattached the post caps and permanently tapped them down onto the tops of each post with a hammer.

 Project completed.